average price of an alternator when to comes to changing

 An alternator’s spinning parts might be restricted, which causes the engine to squeal or make some weird noises.

-Try to notice that from which part the noise is coming.
+Try to notice which part is the source of the noise.
 Deeply examine and remember the sounds you hear to tell your mechanic about what is wrong with your car.

 The instructions about the noise coming from the engine will give a mechanic direction to work quickly.